 On July 28, 2016, the board of directors of Tellurian Investments approved the Employment Agreement between Tarek Souki, the son of Charif Souki, and Tellurian LNG UK Ltd, a wholly owned subsidiary of Tellurian Investments ("Tellurian UK").
 Tarek Souki serves as Senior Vice President, Marketing and Trading of Tellurian UK in our London office.
 Mr. Souki's Employment Agreement (under U.K. law) with Tellurian UK dated August 5, 2016 (the "T. Souki Employment Agreement") provides for an annual base salary of £267,000.
 Mr. Souki received a signing bonus of £89,000 upon entering into the T. Souki Employment Agreement.
 The T. Souki Employment Agreement also provides for an annual target bonus of 150% of Mr. Souki's base salary with a stretch target bonus of 200% of his base salary.
 The annual bonus is purely discretionary on the part of Tellurian UK and will be based on achievement of various performance milestones of Tellurian UK, Tellurian Investments and Mr. Souki.
-The T. Souki Employment Agreement).
-In connection with the T. Souki Employment Agreement, Mr. Souki was granted 500,000 shares of Tellurian Investments Plan").
+The T. Souki Employment Agreement is terminable by either party upon six months' written notice and by Tellurian UK for "Cause" (as defined in the T. Souki Employment Agreement).
+In connection with the T. Souki Employment Agreement, Mr. Souki was granted 500,000 shares of Tellurian Investments restricted common stock pursuant to the Amended and Restated Tellurian Investments 2016 Omnibus Incentive Plan (the "2016 Tellurian Investments Plan").
 These restricted shares converted into 650,000 shares of Tellurian common stock in the Merger and do not vest until FID.
 If the T. Souki Employment Agreement is terminated for any reason other than "Cause," any unvested shares held by Mr. Souki will automatically vest.
 The T. Souki Employment Agreement does not have a fixed term and is continuously subject to termination under the terms of the agreement.

 On February 8, 2017, Tellurian UK entered into a letter amendment (the "T. Souki Amendment") to the T. Souki Employment Agreement.
 Pursuant to the T. Souki Amendment, Mr. Souki's annual discretionary bonus entitlement was modified such that his target annual bonus decreased from 150% of his base salary to 100% of his base salary, and his stretch target bonus decreased from 200% of his base salary to 150% of his base salary.
-In consideration for the entry into the T. Souki Amendment, the compensation committee of the board of directors of Tellurian Investments approved a grant of 76,923 shares of vested common stock of Tellurian Investments Plan and the award agreement entered into with Mr. Souki.
+In consideration for the entry into the T. Souki Amendment, the compensation committee of the board of directors of Tellurian Investments approved a grant of 76,923 shares of vested common stock of Tellurian Investments under the 2016 Tellurian Investments Plan.
+The grant was made on February 8, 2017, pursuant to the terms of the 2016 Tellurian Investments Plan and the award agreement entered into with Mr. Souki.
 These shares of vested stock were converted into 100,000 shares of Tellurian common stock in the Merger.